Ilya-Korsak/car_safety_rating_web_app/README.md

 - [Next.js] - To make app alive
 - [Material-ui] - UI tools and components
-- [Tailwindcss] - Maki life with stylea a bit easier
 - [Redux-toolkit] - State container
 - [node.js] - evented I/O for the backend